GrinonBarrett/Taksidos/Extras/Magic Armor.md

 * Tuned: Sonic.
 * Vital: Toxic.

-Cost to repair is quadruiple the normal cost.
+Cost to repair is quadruple the normal cost.
 Any competent armorer that gets ahold of this will understand its magical nature and will know if they can repair it.

 **Explosive Plates**
 Cuirass